 What happens if a claimant stops working due to the onset of a disability, files a claim for Social Security benefits and then starts working again?
-Social Security does allow people to try to see if they can work, despite their impairment(s), instead of relying on government benefits.
+Social Security Administration does allow people to try to see if they can work, despite their impairment(s), instead of relying on government benefits.
 This is when it becomes possible to qualify for an Unsuccessful Work Attempt.

 An Unsuccessful Work Attempt is when a claimant, after filing for benefits but before being awarded benefits, starts working for a period of 6 months or less and then stops due to their impairment(s).
 Earnings during this period will not be considered in determining whether or not work is substantial gainful activity (SGA).
 Usually, your onset date is the point at which you are no longer working at SGA (which in 2011 was $1000/month) because you have become disabled.
 However during an Unsuccessful Work Attempt, you still may be able to retain your onset date from when you first stopped working, even though you are working again now.
 This allows you to recoup the most amount of back pay.

 There are certain rules that must be followed when there is an Unsuccessful Work Attempt.
 For a work attempt that lasts 3 months or less, the work must end or be reduced to below SGA because of either one of two circumstances:

 - You have to stop due to your impairment(s) or